Zeugwerk/Testbench/README.md

      ```

      where `assertions` gives access to a large variety of checks (`EqualsDint`, `IsTrue`, `EqualsArray2dLreal`, ...).

+     or

+     ``` st
+     METHOD Test_<NAME OF THE TEST>
+     VAR_INPUT
+       context : Testbench.ITestContext;
+     END_VAR
+     ```

+     where `context` allows to control the flow of the test case and `context.Assertions` gives access to a large variety of checks (`EqualsDint`, `IsTrue`, `EqualsArray2dLreal`, ...).
+     `context.Busy` allows you to specify when a test case is finished, which can be used for test cases that take multiple PLC cycles to finish.

-     Alternatively, for more simple tests with only 1 assertion
+     or alternatively, for more simple tests with only 1 assertion
      ``` st
      METHOD Test_<NAME OF THE TEST>
      VAR_OUTPUT